 So the winner on this area will be determined by the consumer based on their specific needs.

 The battery indicator would have been a huge factor if the Quip batteries only last for weeks, but it can easily be forgiven since you only need to replace it 4 times every year.
-With the shorter battery life for the Sonicare, an indicator is a must-have, especially if you consider that it works on full power and shows no sign of weak battery until it’s completely depleted.
+With the shorter battery life for the Sonicare, an indicator is a must-have, especially if you consider that it works on full power and shows no sign of a weak battery until it's completely depleted.

 Rechargeable or removable.
 The winner can be arguable because it all boils down to the long term value of each device.
 The Quip uses removable batteries that will cost you money each time you need a replacement.

 ProtectiveClean 4100, on the other hand, uses rechargeable batteries, which may seem a better option at first even though recharging batteries has its costs too.
 But if you factor in the long-term value of each device, replacing the whole device, once the battery has completely died may end up a more expensive option.

 6. Modes of Cleaning & Pressure Sensor